istanbuljs/istanbuljs/packages/istanbul-lib-instrument/v0-changes.md

     that can be used by a babel plugin to instrument the ES6 code without having to instrument transpiled code and deal with source maps.
 This provides a "native" instrumentation option for Babel users.
--   Instruments and reports the truthiness of logical expressions.
+-   Optionally instruments and reports the truthiness of logical expressions.

 ## API changes